 - An abstract submitted for presentation at the annual ISEE conference

-- A statement of 300 words or fewer describing the challenges faced by the applicant in conducting the research and how they were overcome
+- A personal statement of 300 words or fewer describing the specific challenges faced by the applicant in conducting the research and how they were overcome

 - Two nomination letters written by the applicant's advisor and/or research collaborators that specifically comment on how the applicant meets the criteria for the award.

 - A brief biography and portrait photo (photo of only the award recipient will be published with their bio in the journal and on the ISEE web site).